tylerhether/tylerhether.github.io/_posts/2020-04-22-worklife_equations.md

 ## [1] -0.4722222
 ```

 This result is analogous to that zen coworker you know.
 In this situation, some event occurred that knocked them off their internal equilibrium by decreasing work productivity.
 Following that event, their wellbeing increased which, in turn, allowed their work productivity to also increase.
 That increase to some maximum and then there was a back and forth.
 Importantly, that back and forth is continually dampened until reaching an equilibrium.
 Keep in mind that actually reaching the equilibrium wasn't the point here.
-The b_ehavior_ of dampening down work/life towards a steady-state was one of the things I was looking for in a work/life balance model.
+The _behavior_ of dampening down work/life towards a steady-state was one of the things I was looking for in a work/life balance model.

 ## A deeper dive
 So how do we get some cases where there are orbits and other cases where there are spiraling back towards an equilibrium?